joesingo/truthdiscovery/README.md

 ## Input

-In this library, objects are referred to as *variables*, and a claim for a variable `X` is a statement of the form `X = v` for some integer `v`.
+In this library, objects are referred to as *variables*, and claims are statements asserting that a given variable takes a given value.

+The data is then given as a list (or other iterable) of tuples of the form ``(source_label, var_label, value)``.

-This allows the source/claim/object network to be conveniently encoded in a matrix, where rows correspond to sources, columns correspond to variables, and an entry at position `(i, j)` is the value that source `i` claims for variable `j` (the matrix may contain empty cells in cases where a source does not make a claim about a variable).
+Alternatively, if all values are numeric, the source/claim/variable network can be encoded as a matrix where rows correspond to sources, columns correspond to variables, and an entry at position ``(i, j)`` is the value that source ``i`` claims for variable ``j`` (the matrix may contain empty cells in cases where a source does not make a claim about a variable).

 ## Usage